 Try using Export & Download to CSV on the Leaderboard page and opening the .csv file in spreadsheet software such as Microsoft Excel.
 With some summing and averaging operations, you can be prepared to provide numbers to other teams such as how many clicks Clearview Social has brought in or the average Earned Media Value you see from every user.

 When you download a .csv, it will just be raw data, but basic spreadsheet manipulation can turn this into information that impresses management.

 Sometimes users are simply flat-out skeptical that social media is worth their time, and that's an obstacle you will encounter at every point in adoption.
 But, one thing that's never in short supply is thought leadership about the value of sharing online.
 Put together a little portfolio of articles that you find convincing to help bring the skeptics over to your side.

-Our founder, Adrian Dayton, has for almost a decade run a blog that's focused on the merits of sharing content in the Legal vertical, and it's a great place to start: Social Media For Lawyers.
+Our founder, Adrian Dayton, has for almost a decade run a blog that's focused on the merits of sharing content online publicly and through Legal firms, it's a great place to start: Social Media For Lawyers.

 Our entire staff at Clearview Social is very passionate about social media, so if you are hungry for the latest in social media usage advocacy, just start a conversation using the Chat in our application and we'll help you track down white papers, blogs, thinkpieces, and our own experiences to help you assemble your talking-points portfolio for selling the skeptics.

 If there is anything else we can assist you with, you can contact Clearview Social Support either by emailing email@example.com or through the Intercom chat button in the bottom right of the site.